 - Keep a Mr. Clean Magic Eraser in the shower.
 I’ve wasted so many hours sitting in my tub scrubbing it with chemical cleaners.
 No more.
 Now I just keep a magic eraser in my shower and while my conditioner does its thing I scrub the place down.
 YOU WILL BE AMAZED.
 It gets off absolutely everything with no noxious fumes and no need to waste another Saturday morning doing it.
 TRY IT.

 - Microwave cleaner.
 Put a glass bowl of vinegar, lemon and water in your microwave for two minutes.
 This concoction breaks up stuck on food in your microwave so you just have to wipe it away when it’s done.
 Plus, it smells delightful.

 - Stick your kitchen sponge in the microwave for two minutes to kill bacteria.

 RELATED CONTENT: 5 Tips to Make Spring Cleaning Easier

 3. Replace chemical-filled laundry products with all-natural or chemical-free ones.

 So I’ve read horror stories about people trying to make their own laundry detergent and it just not working.
 I still want clean clothes!
 However, the cute little packets we throw in are not only filled with chemicals but can cause itchiness or more serious problems for people with skin issues like eczema.

 Years ago I switched to soap nuts.
-Yes, nuts.
+(Affiliate link) Yes, nuts.
 I just throw my little bag of them in every load and away they go.
 I won’t go into too much detail about them because I already wrote a post about soap nuts that you should go read if you want to learn more.

 WANT TO KNOW MORE ABOUT SOAP NUTS?
 Read more HERE.